 - Dedicate a seventh million dollars to its pioneering Habitat for Humanity Loan Purchase Program.

 - In response to the state's settlement of the longstanding Wyatt v.
-Sawyer legal case, AHFA agrees to commit a major portion of its HOME and Housing Credit allocations for two years to building housing for more than 600 clients of the Department of Mental Health/Mental Retardation.
+Sawyer legal case, AHFA agrees to commit a major portion of its HOME and Housing Credit allocations for two years to building housing for more than 600 clients of the Alabama Department of Mental Health.

 - Distribute a detailed brochure to mortgage lenders, home builders, and realtors to explain the history and remove the mystery of federal recapture tax.